What are SR-22 and FR-44 insurance in Florida?

 Is not having auto insurance a criminal offense?

-Driving without insurance is a civil offense depending on what happens during the course of your driving.
 Some circumstances, however, can change the offense from civil to criminal.
 The consequences of driving without auto insurance vary according to state auto insurance laws.
-Punishment can be as minor as receiving a ticket or as serious as…
+Punishment can be as minor as receiving a ticket or as serious as having your car impounded and your license suspended.
+The consequence usually correlates to the frequency of the…

 → Read More